Agriculture

 Light sandy soils are the best soil for sprinkler irrigation in India.

-Sprinkler irrigation is suitable to almost all types of soils, saves water and increases yield.
+Sprinkler irrigation is suitable for almost all types of soil, helps to save water, and increases yield.

 Abhijeet Warak